fluxrider/playlist_shuffle/README.md

 This paper compares various ways of generating a shuffled looping sequence, measuring statistics on the distance between duplicate entries.

+TODO motivation: cycling through a small amount of sound on pickup

+TODO degenerate case 0, 1, 2, 3, 4 long sequence.
+When does it start making sense to use disjoint shuffle.

 # Related Works

 TODO check how VLC behaves